top of page

 (*Ayurveda just like Yoga originated in India.
 They are interrelated, together they encompass healing disciplines in the body.)

-2. How to eat
+2. How to eat for a Winter retreat

 Food is a game changer and it isn't just about what you are eating but how you are eating it.
 Focus on natural dense foods & balance your blood sugar by adding plenty of protein to all your meals snacks & fruits.
 Throughout the years I have found that my body type works very well with animal protein so I add foods like organic grass-fed beef to my meals and I always eat fruits with a handful of nuts to balance out the blood sugar spike.
 During the winter months, my body always asks for cooked nutrient-dense foods and one of my favourite recipes is this slow-cooked medicinal grass-fed beef bone broth: